Skip to content

 Hand-drawn grid showing Danganronpa-style mobile games and cloud-streaming picks across Xbox and PlayStation.

-For more mobile mystery picks, our games like Nancy Drew roundup focuses on touch-friendly sleuthing.
+For more mobile mystery picks, the games like Nancy Drew roundup focuses on touch-friendly sleuthing.

 Cloud gaming fills the gap.
-Xbox Cloud Gaming streams Persona 5 Royal and AI: The Somnium Files to any phone with a Game Pass Ultimate subscription, which we tested on a Pixel 9 and an iPhone 15 with no controller hiccups.
+Xbox Cloud Gaming streams Persona 5 Royal and AI: The Somnium Files to any phone with a Game Pass Ultimate subscription, and it runs smoothly on recent phones like the Pixel 9 or an iPhone 15 with a paired controller.
 PlayStation Plus Premium does the same for the Zero Escape titles.
-If you prefer dedicated handhelds, our guide to PS4 anime games lists more visual-novel picks that stream cleanly through Remote Play.
+If you prefer dedicated handhelds, the guide to PS4 anime games lists more visual-novel picks that stream cleanly through Remote Play.

 #Which Platforms Have the Richest Visual-Novel Libraries?